geosolutions-it/ckanext-dcatapit/README.md

    * `dcatapit_csw_harvester`: enhances the CSW harvester to be able to import some more fields related to DCAT.

+8. Add eurovoc local file path to  ``ckan.dcatapit.eurovoc_location`` setting in your CKAN config file (by default the config file is located at ``/etc/ckan/default/production.ini``).

-8. Enable the dcatapit profile adding the following configuration property in the ``production.ini`` file:
+9. Enable the dcatapit profile adding the following configuration property in the ``production.ini`` file:

        ckanext.dcat.rdf.profiles = euro_dcat_ap it_dcat_ap

-9. Configure the CKAN base URI as reported in the [dcat documentation](https://github.com/ckan/ckanext-dcat/blob/master/README.md#uris):
+10. Configure the CKAN base URI as reported in the [dcat documentation](https://github.com/ckan/ckanext-dcat/blob/master/README.md#uris):

          ckanext.dcat.base_uri = YOUR_BASE_URI

-10. Configure the geonames integration:
+11. Configure the geonames integration:

     * Create a geonames account (if you don't have one) at http://www.geonames.org/login ;
     * Enable the web services at http://www.geonames.org/manageaccount ;